-The Group is exposed to fair value interest rate risk in relation to fixed-rate lease liabilities and other borrowings (see notes 21 & 22 for details).
+The Group is exposed to fair value interest rate risk in relation to fixed-rate lease liabilities (see note 21 for details).
 The Group currently does not have an interest rate hedging policy.
 However, the management monitors interest rate exposure and will consider other necessary action when significant interest rate exposure is anticipated.

-As at 31 March 2022, the Group was exposed to cash flow interest rate risk in relation to variable-rate bank borrowings (see note 22 for details).
+As at 31 March 2023, the Group was exposed to cash flow interest rate risk in relation to variable-rate bank borrowings (see note 23 for details).
 It is the Group's policy to keep its bank borrowings at floating rate of interests so as to minimise the fair value interest rate risk.